-A blended curriculum provides students with online learning, hands-on experience, and on-site training with professional equipment, multiple editing labs, a television news studio, and on-campus radio stations.
+A blended curriculum provides students with online learning, hands-on experience, and on-site training multiple editing labs, a television news studio, and on-campus radio stations.

 The BMA program is available on the main campus in Southfield, giving students access to classrooms, studios, labs, faculty and the Learning Resource Center, all in one location.

-BMA students work with the school's radio and video equipment over a 12-month period, with access to Electronic News Gathering (ENG) and Electronic Field Production (EFP) equipment, including video cameras, lighting gear, field audio equipment and other equipment used in television studios and film sets.
+BMA students work with the school's radio and video equipment over a 12-month period, with access to Electronic News Gathering (ENG) and Electronic Field Production (EFP) equipment, including video cameras, lighting gear, field audio equipment and other equipment used in television studios.

 BMA Students are given a Google Chromebook as part of the Specs Howard Access to Resources for Education (SHARE) program.

 Learn more about the BMA | Broadcast Media Arts Curriculum